Birds of the United States

 9 Black-and-Red Birds You Can See in North America

 Across North America, the most familiar black-and-red birds include the red-winged blackbird, red-headed woodpecker, and scarlet tanager, as well as a number of other widespread or locally occurring species.
-This guide explains how to identify these birds throughout the United States and Canada by focusing on their plumage patterns, vocalizations, and seasonal movements in habitats Read more
+This guide explains how to identify these birds throughout the United States and Canada by focusing on their plumage patterns, vocalizations, and seasonal movements in habitats ranging from forests and wetlands to open fields and backyard landscapes.
+Read more

 • 9 Black-and-Yellow Birds You Can See in North America